goabstract/Marketing-for-Engineers/README.md

 * [Twitonomy](http://www.twitonomy.com/) provides you detailed info about your Twitter account (or any other).
 Twitonomy UI is terrible.
 But it can show analytics of your hashtags usage, daily activity (time & days), followers, retweets statistics.
 All these insights are available in the free version.
 Also, this tool is useful for Influencer Marketing research.
 * [Dlvr.it](https://dlvrit.com/) and [Hootsuite](https://hootsuite.com/) for grabbing website RSS feeds and auto-sharing the content.
 Free accounts permit several RSS feeds.
 * [Twitter Follower](https://chrome.google.com/webstore/detail/twitter-follower/hcghlfjkhaigchnbbkbcgadlnckobaei?hl=en-GB),free extension for multi-follow (or unfollow) users on Twitter.
-*  ~~[Free Twitter Follower Report](https://simplymeasured.com/freebies/twitter-follower-analytics) will allow you to download all your followers and information about them. ~~
 * If you want to spend less time reading tweets, you can automatically unfollow people.
 This [script](https://github.com/KrauseFx/twitter-unfollow) from Felix Krause unfollows everybody and puts those followers into a list called "Old Follow".
 * [Scoutzen](https://www.scoutzen.com/) allows you to download Twitter followers from your public or private lists.
 Pretty useful!
 * I mentioned tools, that I personally use.
 However, there are plenty of other great tools to try: [The Big List of Twitter Tools: 93 Free Twitter Tools and Apps to Fit Any Need](https://blog.bufferapp.com/free-twitter-tools) by Kevan Lee from Buffer team.